Lewis-Seiden/Lewis-Seiden.github.io/docs/index.md

 - Created Java software to control 150lb robots each year in competition under tight 6 week deadlines.
 - Brought team from rookie to top 3% worldwide for 3 years running.
 - Won Dean's List Semi-Finalist award for outstanding work within team.
-- Helped win Excellence in Engineering award at the 2025 world championship for software features and robustness.
+- Helped win Excellence in Engineering award at the 2025 World Championship for software features and robustness.
 - Debugged robot software in production under time pressure.
 - Implemented and integrated controls algorithms including PID, Feedforward, and Trajectory-Optimization based methods.
 - Lead team on vision and pose estimation development using Apriltags.